If you are an investor, you are probably starting to hear and think about the impact of your investments on the world.

 So, what is the difference between sustainability and ESG investing?

 ESG policies use specific metrics.
 This allows the investors to evaluate the potential and risks of a company with more precision.

 In fact, the development of ESG ratings and scoring has made it easier for potential investors to make up their minds as businesses are now ranked in accordance with their governance, social, and environmental policies.

-But to be clear, ESG is not necessarily about values or ethical concerns; it is about managing environmental, social and governance-related risks.
+But to be clear, ESG is not necessarily about values or ethical concerns but about managing environmental, social and governance-related risks.